 - Impact

-If your team makes it past the screening round you will be invited to participate in the live half-day competition final event.
-There the Top Teams have tables set up trade-show style with their prototypes on display.
-A member of each team gives a 1-minute pitch to the audience of 150+ professionals who will be judging and the judges then circulate and learn more from teams before picking their top choices for the prizes.
+If your team makes it past the screening round, you will be invited to participate in the live final event.
+Your project will be judged by 150+ professionals based on your 1-page business summary, 1-minute pitch, demo/prototype, and potential for impact.
+On the challenge day, you will be assigned a table to display your prototype.
+A member of each team will give a 1-minute pitch to the audience of 150+ professionals – the judges.
+After, the judges will circulate around tables to learn more about the teams and projects before picking their top choices for the prizes.

 What should be included in the 1-page business summary?